lukasvdberk/i3-workflow/README.md

 https://user-images.githubusercontent.com/38686669/124397406-e9b2f700-dd0f-11eb-821a-3f23087dee14.mp4

-Demo starting 3 application on seperate workspaces
+Demo starting 3 applications on seperate workspaces.
+This can all be configured through a JSON file.

 ### Installation package
 TODO will come to pypi probably